 Guest post by Pieter S. Burggraaf, 2015 Put it before them briefly so they will read it, clearly so they will appreciate it, picturesquely so they will remember it, and, above all, accurately so they will be guided by its light. – From the pen of Joseph Pulitzer (1847-1911) The telling of history needs illustrative maps. […]

-QGIS is an impressively powerful open source geographic information system (GIS).
+**NEW: VIEW THE UPDATED STEPS FOR QGIS 2.16 – 07 Oct 2016** The following instructions were for QGIS 2.10 and are kept here for historical record: QGIS is an impressively powerful open source geographic information system (GIS).
 In 2010, I reviewed QGIS when it had an “All-In-One” installation bundle for the Mac.
-That easy installation has gone by the wayside, and while I still find QGIS an excellent GIS solution for Mac users, installation is much more of a chore.
-As […]
+That easy installation has […]

 On a recent trip to Italy, my daughter and I made time to enjoy the expressive Florentine street art.
 We especially liked the scuba-masked portraits by mystery artist “Blub” of the ‘L’arte Sa Nuotare’ or ‘Art Knows how to Swim’ project, and the hacked road signs of French artist Clet Abraham.
 Since we’d been looking at Clet’s work online earlier this […]